-The Development Planning Department can support the Application to establish the proposed land use on the Subject Lands, as shown on Attachment 2, as it meets the "Community Area", "Natural Areas" and "Core Feature" policies of VOP 2010, in accordance with the Transition and "Existing Use" policies of the Greenbelt Plan.
-The policies of OPA 601 that permitted limited residential development on the Subject Lands, are being incorporated through the Transition Policies of the Greenbelt Plan.
-The Owner will be undertaking a Scoped Block Plan to satisfy the "Area Specific Study" requirement for the redevelopment of lands designated "Private Open Spaces."
-The Application will permit a land use that is compatible with the surrounding area context, subject to the proposed additional policies in the implementing Official Plan Amendment, as identified in the Recommendations of this report.
+The Development Planning Department can support the Application to establish the proposed land use on the Subject Lands, as shown on Attachment 2, as it meets the "Community Area", "Natural Areas" and "Core Feature" policies of VOP 2010, in accordance with the Transition policies of the Greenbelt Plan and the recommendations in this report.
+The Application will permit a land use that is compatible with the surrounding area context, subject to conditions for additional policies in the implementing Official Plan Amendment, as identified in the Recommendations section of this report.

-Site-specific Amendments to VOP 2010 are required for the Application
+Site-specific Amendments to VOP 2010 are required to permit the Development